Opinion: Data centre management can learn from the Navy

 Article by Schneider Electric Data Center Software Solutions vice president Domenic Alcaro

-A Ponemon report found human error accounts for nearly one quarter of all unplanned data centre downtime, which Gartner says costs the average company $300,000 per hour.
+A Ponemon report found human error accounts for nearly one quarter of all unplanned data center downtime, which Gartner says costs the average company $300,000 per hour.

-To reduce the amount of human error in data centre management, we would do well to learn lessons from what may seem an unlikely source: the U.S. Navy, and in particular nuclear submarines.
+To reduce the amount of human error in data center management, we would do well to learn lessons from what may seem an unlikely source: the U.S. Navy, and in particular nuclear submarines.

-How nuclear subs relate to data centre skills
+How nuclear subs relate to data center skills

-While a nuclear submarine may seem like a completely different beast from a data centre, the similarities in how they should be managed are striking and many.
+While a nuclear submarine may seem like a completely different beast from a data center, the similarities in how they should be managed are striking and many.